 When creating an analysis and choosing to visualise you can display the sample size within the graph.

-The show sample size option can be switched on or off through the modify menu.
-The setting selected is sticky for all the analyses in your session.
+Switch the show sample size option on or off through the modify menu.
+The setting is sticky for all the analyses in your session.
 Learn more.

 In most cases, the sample size is the unweighted base (n=uB).
 For analysis where percentages are based on a measure, the sample size is the unweighted count of the total in the item (n=u123)